Hiwonder-docs/ArmPi-mini/source/docs/2_play_first_hand.md

   :::

-Firstly, click **“Color Sorting”** to enter game interface.
+Firstly, click **"Color Sorting"** to enter game interface.
 The interface consists of two parts.

 (1) At the left side, you can start or stop game.